strangetom/ingredient-parser/docs/source/guide/data.rst

     * The first 30,000 sentences of the New York Times dataset
     * The first 10,000 sentences of the Cookstr dataset
+    * The first 10,000 sentences of the BBC Food dataset

     If the model is trained on more of the available data, then the performance will likely worsen.